 The Department for Education's Careers Strategy was published in December 2017.
 It set out a series of measures to improve careers guidance in England, including new benchmarks for careers education and instigating the requirement to have a named Careers Leader in every school.
-At Mayfield Gravesend Grammar School, Gravesend, our Careers Leader, Miss Johnson is committed to providing a reviewed and evaluated programme of careers education from Years 7 to 13, which meets the eight Gatsby Benchmarks for careers guidance.
+Our Careers Leader, Miss Johnson is committed to providing a reviewed and evaluated programme of careers education from Years 7 to 13, which meets the eight Gatsby Benchmarks for careers guidance: